pearselab/areadata/README.md

 RDS files with averaged climate variables across countries (GID.0), states (GID.1) and counties (GID.2) available in /output.
 The most updated version's name is appended with -cleaned.RDS.
-Currently this is available for temperature, humidity, precipitation and UV.
+Currently this is available for temperature, specific humidity, relative humidity, precipitation and UV.

 Metadata linking country/state/county names to GID identifiers given in /data/name-matching.csv